 KE Ludley, SM Jickells, PM Chamberlain, J Whitaker and CH Robinson (2009) Distribution of monoterpenes between organic resources in upper soil horizons under monocultures of Picea abies, Picea sitchensis and Pinus sylvestris.
 Soil Biology and Biochemistry, Volume 41(6), 1050-1059.

 Soil Carbon Sequestration Under Energy Crops (2008-2011)

-This project, led by Niall McNamara at CEH in Lancaster, aims to deduce the carbon balance of energy crop plantations (miscanthus and willow short rotation coppice).
-Using these crops for bioenergy is generally considered carbon neutral.
-However, there are uncertainties associated with the greenhouse gas balance of the cultivation of this crop.
-I will use data generated from this project to complete a life cycle assessment of the greenhouse gas (GHG) emissions from this energy production chain.
+This project, led by Niall McNamara at CEH Lancaster, aims to deduce the carbon balance of energy crop plantations (miscanthus, willow SRC).
+Using these crops for bioenergy is generally considered carbon neutral; however, there are a number of uncertainties associated with the greenhouse gas balance of the cultivation of this crop.
+I will use data generated from this project to complete a Life Cycle Assessment of the GHG emissions from this energy production chain.

 UK Energy Research Centre (2004-2009) Topic leader, Environmental Sustainability theme.

 My research within this project focused on the environmental sustainability of a wide range of renewable and non-renewable energy technologies including biofuels for transport and biomass for heat and power.
 Recent work has focused on how life cycle assessment is used to assess the costs and benefits of transport biofuels in terms of the energy required to produce the fuels and the GHG emissions associated with their generation.